Backed by 7 evidence-based research studies.

 In fact, some case reports of magnesium supplements have resulted in rapid improvement of symptoms of depression [R].

 Supplements of magnesium oxide reduce symptoms of constipation by improving stool consistency and reducing the time between bowel movements via improving colon health according to a clinical study in people with chronic constipation [R].

-Citric acid is what its name sounds like: it’s the acid from citrus fruits that give it the characteristic tangy sourness.
-Oxy Powder has natural citric acid in it.
+Citric acid is what its name sounds like: it’s the acid from citrus fruits that gives it the characteristic tangy sourness.
+Oxy-Powder has natural citric acid in it.